How to Cope with Difficult Family Members During The Holidays

 It’s only once or a few times a year and they are family, so try to focus on being grateful.
 Having seen orphans and people without family of any kind, I consider myself fortunate that I have a family to call my own with a few warts, charm, and love.

-Happy Holidays to All the Dysfunctional Families!
+Happy Holidays to All Families!